Coherent-Partners/spark-ts-sdk/docs/services.md

 ## Get the Swagger documentation

-This method returns the JSON content or downloads the swagger file of a particular service.
+This method returns the JSON content or downloads the swagger file of a service.

 ### Arguments